kaustav202/JS-DOM-Snippets/README.md

 ![GitHub forks](https://badgen.net/github/forks/Naereen/Strapdown.js/)&nbsp;&nbsp;![GitHub stars](https://badgen.net/github/stars/Naereen/Strapdown.js)&nbsp;&nbsp;![GitHub issues](https://img.shields.io/github/issues/Naereen/StrapDown.js.svg)&nbsp;&nbsp;![GitHub contributors](https://img.shields.io/github/contributors/Naereen/badges.svg)

 </br>

-<b> The HTML or XML documents expose an interface knowns as DOM (Document Object Model) to the browser, it's tags provide structure and hierarchy or parent-child relationships among the elements and also act as labels to them.

-The DOM structure and style can be manipulated by a scripting language (typically JS) that leads to infinite possibilities only limited by your creativity.

-This repo hosts such inventive , original as well as practical scripts to help beginners get upto speed and provide something new to experts.</b>

 Knowing DOM manipulation is very important if we want to do any kind of software development work.
 It's ubiquitous and finds it's application everywhere weather it's  web , mobile , front-end or even back-end.
 Even in projects where most of the code is in other languages there is some element of it , since “web interfaces” (HTTP/HTML/CSS/JavaScript) have become the standard in how to deliver applications to people, both on the consumer side and on the enterprise side.
 Even frameworks such as angular , node , vue , react encapsulate and hide the DOM directly but still require working with the DOM at a certain level.